daichigoto/tttcmds/README.md

 that could handle large datasets rapidly and flexibly.
 This gives you a way lit power to build a fast process system without some kind of databases.
-You would build the data process system using only TTT COMMANDS, Unix-style basic commands and text datasets on your own favorit operation systems.
+You would build the data process system using only TTT COMMANDS, Unix-style basic commands and text datasets on your own favorit operating systems.

 TTT COMMANDS is licensed under the **[2-clause BSD license](LICENSE)**.